So you’ve been hired as a school librarian? Congratulations! What an exciting moment!

 - How Did I Get Students in the Door?

-- For me, I was told immediately and by several teachers, literally on the very first day of teacher in-service, exactly what wasn’t working about the library under previous librarian’s tenures.
-Some librarians were perceived as too unfriendly, and other librarians were perceived as too unhelpful/unwilling to collaborate.
-I knew, then, from the first day exactly what these teachers were hoping from me and I was able to tailor my marketing and branding accordingly.
-I marketed myself as very receptive and eager to collaborate, and as an approachable and positive person.
+- For me, I was told immediately and by several teachers, literally on the very first day of teacher in-service, exactly what they were hoping for from the library going forward.
+I knew, then, from the first day exactly what these teachers were hoping from me and I was able to tailor my approach accordingly.
+I marketed myself as very receptive and eager to collaborate, and as an approachable and positive person because that we what I saw was needed.

-- Within the first couple weeks I was also told by students and staff why students didn’t enjoy coming to the library.
-Reasons included: previous staff were not perceived as wanting the kids there (access was difficult and restrictive), and even when they did get into the library, they couldn’t do the things they needed to do during their free periods.
-I learned that in our high achieving and high academically pressured learning community, the students had a hunger for a non-stressful, and not necessarily academic space.
+- I learned that in our high achieving and high academically pressured learning community, the students had a hunger for a non-stressful, and not necessarily academic space.
 They had a need for a community space where they could connect with each other, de-stress, breathe, and regroup themselves for the rest of the day.

 - This informed me that my students did not need a silent study space from their library, but rather a dynamic, simultaneously engaging and relaxing community space.